hartmanfrost/enshrouded-server/README.md

 ### Kubernetes

-I've built a Helm chart and have included it in the `helm` directory within this repo.
+I've built a Helm chart and have included it in the `charts` directory within this repo.
 Modify the `values.yaml` file to your liking and install the chart into your cluster.
 Be sure to create and specify a namespace as I did not include a template for provisioning a namespace.

 ## Troubleshooting